Endpoint security

 An image presenting various kinds of endpoints

-It's important to note that a virtual environment could also be considered an endpoint.
+It's important to note that a virtual environment can also be considered an endpoint.
 If an application or service provides a shared operating environment, it functions as an endpoint.
 Since every connected device acts as a potential gateway for a breach, securing the entire inventory is essential.

 How does endpoint security work?